byu46/ror2-colourblind-settings/README.md

 # ColourblindSettings

-This is a mod for Risk of Rain 2 designed to help colourblind players distinguish between different item types more easily.
+This is a clientside mod for Risk of Rain 2 designed to help colourblind players distinguish between different item types more easily.

 [GitHub repository](https://thunderstore.io/package/byu46/ColourblindSettings/)